NathanielHart44/rspdocs/docs/index.md

 Before you can start integrating RSP into your game, make sure you have the following:

-- **Account Credentials**: Create an account with us to obtain your unique `RSP_KEY`.
+- **Account Credentials**: Request your unique `RSP_KEY`.
 This key is required to authenticate your requests to the RSP API.

 ### Making Requests to RSP

-RSP is a RESTful API, allowing you to make HTTP requests in your preferred programming language.
-The following sections provide examples in popular game development languages.
+You can submit requests to the RSP API in any programming language that supports HTTP requests.
+An example using Python is provided below.

 === "Python"
     ``` py